ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/identity.md

 In this lab, you will learn how to:

 - Use environment variables to configure dynamic values
-- Use the Storage Capacitor API plugin
+- Use the Preferences Capacitor API plugin
 - Use state management to share data across the application
 - Make network requests using Axios